 So if you live in ANY of these states, you cannot buy this product from Home Depot 🙁

-Still there are some downsides to keep in mind such as, possible corrosion of the fasteners, color fading, and the need to re-fasten the panels every 10 or so years.
+Still there are some downsides to keep in mind.
+This includes possible corrosion of the fasteners, color fading, and the need to re-fasten the panels every 10 or so years.

 Here is a summary of pros and cons to consider: